 6. Laser Cutting Machines for Acrylic

 CO2 lasers are the best laser cutters for acrylic.
 These lasers offer greater efficiency and cut quality because acrylics readily absorb the red and infrared wavelengths produced by CO2 lasers.
-With higher laser powers like CO2 lasers, cut efficiency is increased and quality is improved.
+With higher laser powers like CO2 lasers, cut efficiency is increased, and quality is improved.
 Diode lasers can also cut acrylic.
-It is a good alternative but may require multiple passes depending on the thickness of acrylic.
+They are a good alternative but may require multiple passes depending on the acrylic's thickness.
 Laser cutting machines for acrylic cost between $500 and $4,000 for CO2 lasers, and between $300 and $1,000 for diode lasers.

 7. Laser Cutting Machines for Invitations